Millions Turn To Stock Trading During Pandemic, But Some See Trouble For The Young

 "It can be addictive and it can be akin to gambling.
 And I think that's where a lot of the students get themselves in trouble," she says.

-In fact, apps like Robinhood may be even riskier than gambling because they allow users to engage in margin trading, a form of investing using borrowed money that can quickly lead to steep losses, critics say.
+In fact, apps such as Robinhood may be even riskier than gambling because they allow users to engage in margin trading, a form of investing using borrowed money that can quickly lead to steep losses, critics say.

 Robinhood officials declined to comment for this story.
 But in the days after Kearns' suicide, they took steps to add more customer service agents and redesign the app's interface in ways that would make it easier to understand options trading.